projectcontour/contour/changelogs/unreleased/5657-shadialtarsha-minor.md

 Setting `rateLimitPolicy.global.disabled` flag to true on a specific route now disables the global rate limit policy inherited from the virtual host for that route.

 ### Sample Configurations
+In the example below, `/foo` route is opted out from the global rate limit policy defined by the virtualhost.
 #### httpproxy.yaml
 ```yaml
 apiVersion: projectcontour.io/v1